CLA Scholarships and Awards for the 2016-17 School Year

 There are some College scholarships that are given based on merit AND financial need.
 If you have financial need based on the FAFSA, please fill out this application.
 We encourage all students to complete the Free Application for Federal Student Aid (FAFSA) by March 1 in order to maximize consideration for all federal, state, and institutional funds they may be eligible to receive.

-Continuing students will be notified about scholarships by the end of the semester.
+Note: Only students recieving a scholarship award will be notified of the outcome of the scholarship process.
+Continuing students will be notified about scholarships by the end of the spring semester.

 Eligibility for Financial Assistance